-The first day of the festival, Saturday September 17th, was divided into two parts: family activities were offered during the day and two prominent guest speakers gave presentations in the evening.
-The second day (Sunday the 18th) featured rock climbing clinics.
+The first day of the festival, Saturday September 23rd, was divided into two parts: family activities were offered during the day and then Will Stanhope, one of Canada’s best rock climbers, gave a presentation in the evening.
+The second day (Sunday the 24th) featured a rock rescue clinic and a female climbing clinic at Kinnaird Bluffs.
+There was also a kids climbing tour in Nelson and a bouldering tour near Arrow Lakes, just north of Robson.
 As with all festivals in the past, the venue was the Lions Head Pub in Robson, just East of Castlegar.
-The rain was falling everywhere but Robson that day, which kept a few families away but there were still dozens of people on hand to enjoy the various activities set up in the parking lot behind the bar.
-They included:
+The weather was perfect for late September and families enjoyed sunshine, free snacks and various activities set up in the parking lot behind the bar that included:

 - top ropes on routes for climbers of all abilities